ManticoreGamesInc/platform-documentation/src/api/player.md

 function UpdateFromNetworkedData(key)
     local data = PLAYER:GetPrivateNetworkedData(key)
-    -- TODO: This would depend on your type of data and game system -- For example: An inventory of items if key == "inventory" then
+    -- This would depend on your type of data and game system -- For example: An inventory of items if key == "inventory" then
         for itemId,count in pairs(data) do